vrcAlbert/documentation-api/source/php/views/form_accordion.rst

     :field_template:  Optional.
 Template to wrap each field.
 Default value is ``<p>{field}</p>``
     :header_class:    Optional.
 CSS classes for the ``<h3>`` tag.
     :content_class:   Optional.
 CSS classes for the ``<div>`` panel.
+    :show_when_empty: Optional.
+Default false.
+Should the panel be displayed if there is no content inside of it?